 Memory System

 The SNIPER memory system tracks conventions, anti-patterns, and decisions that agents learn over time.
-This accumulated knowledge is injected into future spawn prompts, allowing agents to improve across sprints.
+This accumulated knowledge is injected into future spawn prompts, allowing agents to improve across protocol executions.

 How Memory Works